craigsmith24/omni-web-local/san-francisco/soma.markdown

 image: 'regions/san-francisco/soma.jpg'
 section_1_header: "SoMa"
 description: >
-    An epicenter of both enterprise and nightlife, SoMa is home to the biggest building developments in San Francisco as well as a high density of tech startups - making it one of the hottest neighborhoods for recent Bay Area transplants.
+    An epicenter of both enterprise and nightlife, SoMa (South of Market) is home to the biggest building developments in San Francisco as well as a high density of tech startups - making it one of the hottest neighborhoods for recent Bay Area transplants.
 While a multitude of gorgeous new high rises boast spectacular views and convenience, many of the luxury condos, lofts and apartments lack closet space.
 While some buildings have some storage on site, availability is limited and often very expensive.
 section_2_header: "Need more space in SoMa?"
 section_3_header: "Omni Picks in SoMa"
 permalink: /san-francisco/soma/